johnkerl/miller/docs6/docs/reference-main-arrays.md

 ## 1-up indexing

 The most important difference between Miller's arrays and arrays in other languages is that indices start with 1, not 0.
+(The same is true for [Miller strings](reference-main-strings.md).)
 This is intentional.

 1-up array indices may feel like a thing of the past, belonging to Fortran and Matlab, say; or R and Julia as well, which are more modern.
 But the overall